readthis-io/readthis.io/blog/typescript-cucumber-e2e-architecture/index.md

 ### Disclaimer

 _This post is based on production experience building E2E testing infrastructure with TypeScript and Cucumber.
-The patterns shown are battle-tested but your requirements may differ.
-Modern Cucumber supports TypeScript natively via ts-node - no build step required.
+The patterns shown are battle-tested in our projects.
+Modern Cucumber supports TypeScript natively via ts-node—we use Webpack for bundling and faster CI startup, but it's optional.
 Consider Playwright for new projects for better reliability and developer experience._